dvollrath/StudyGuide/facts/capital.md

 What's plotted in the figure are backward looking 5-year average real returns.
 In 2000, for example, the rate of return plotted is the annualized return on capital from 1995-2000.
 The "real" return means that these are adjusted for inflation.
 This smooths out the year-to-year fluctuations, which can get very big, and allows us to focus on the long-run trend in returns.
 Similar to the other series, there is a certain stability here.
 Yes there are still big fluctuations (see Japan around 1970), but overall the returns all hover around 5% per year consistently.
 There is no distinct trend leading the return to capital in this period up or down.
 This gives us another stylized fact.

-Stable return on capital
-{: .label .label-green }
+{: .fact }
-**The return on capital in developed economies appears to be stable over the long-run (e.g. decades)**
+The return on capital in developed economies appears to be stable over the long-run (e.g. decades)